 Memorial in Kayla Mueller’s hometown honors her life, work

-PRESCOTT, Arizona (AP) — Candles lit up the plaza of a central Arizona courthouse Wednesday as hundreds gathered to honor the American woman taken hostage by Islamic militants.
+PRESCOTT, Ariz.
+(AP) — Candles lit up the plaza of a central Arizona courthouse Wednesday as hundreds gathered to honor the American woman pictured before them who was taken hostage by Islamic State militants.

 Kayla Mueller’s death earlier this month was confirmed by her family and U.S. officials.
-The 26-year-old international aid worker from Prescott had been captured in Syria in August 2013.
+The 26-year-old international aid worker from Prescott, Arizona, had been captured in Syria in August 2013.

 Mueller’s brother, Eric Mueller, encouraged the crowd to live as his first friend, best friend and sister did by reaching out to those who are suffering and give them a hug.
-His father, Carl Mueller, stood up and met him at the bottom of the stage and hugged him tightly.
+His father, Carl Mueller, stood up immediately after his son finished speaking and hugged him tightly at the bottom of the stage.

 Mueller’s parents did not speak to reporters, but they mingled afterward and embraced friends.

-Mueller’s friends set up tables to accept canned goods and monetary donations for the needy, saying that’s what Mueller would have wanted.
+Mueller’s friends set up tables to accept canned goods and money for the needy, saying that’s what Mueller would have wanted.

-“She was a saint,” she said.
+“She was a saint,” said Rebecca Dunn, who attended high school with Mueller in Prescott.
 “I’m hoping someone can take on her legacy.
 There was nothing she couldn’t do.”

-Churches and community groups in Prescott organized the candlelight memorial.
-As it opened, a live band sang “He Who Began A Good Work in You,” a song that Mueller’s mother used to sing to her as a child.
+Churches and community groups in Mueller’s hometown of Prescott, the former territorial capital of Arizona, organized the candlelight memorial.
+As it opened, a live band sang “He Who Began A Good Work in You,” a song that Mueller’s mother, Marsha, used to sing to her as a child.